sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/projects/medical_diagnosis/Breast-Cancer/README.md

 DOI: 10.1016/j.dib.2019.104863.
 </pre>

 <h2>2.
-Download Datataset</h2>
+Download Dataset</h2>
-If you would like to train and evalute Breast-Cancer EfficientDet Model by yourself, please download <b>TFRecord</b> dataset <b>Break-Cancer(BUSI)</b> train and valid dataset from the following Google drive.<br>
+If you would like to train and evaluate Breast-Cancer EfficientDet Model by yourself, please download <b>TFRecord</b> dataset <b>Break-Cancer(BUSI)</b> train and valid dataset from the following Google drive.<br>